xapax/security/privilege_escalation_windows.md

 portfwd add -l 3306 -p 3306 -r 192.168.222
 ```

 So how should we interpret the netstat output?
-Here is an example, now what does this mena?

 ```
 Proto  Local address      Remote address     State        User  Inode  PID/Program name